Fields Model logo

 Fields Model Initiative

-Training LLMs for mathematics that converge to Fields Model performance
+Training LLMs for mathematics that converge to Fields Medal performance.
+A non-profit initiative.

 Apply for Compute →Our Vision

 The Fields Model Initiative accelerates open-source research on mathematical LLMs by providing large-scale compute (128+ H100 GPUs) to vetted projects in exchange for open mathematical data and open-source artifacts.
-Researchers apply with a proposal, contribute high-quality math datasets under an open license, and use our GPUs to train models whose outputs are shared with the community.
-Our long-term goal is an LLM that can genuinely assist mathematicians across all domains, ultimately approaching Fields Medal–level capability.
+Researchers apply with a proposal, contribute high-quality math datasets under an open license, and, if accepted, use our GPUs to train models whose outputs are shared with the community.

 Apply Data Train